10/11 Can Care-a-Van postponed to August

 With communities continuing to struggle during the upcoming months, 10/11 encourages you to donate to your local pantries.

 Thanks again to those who donated and supported the 10/11 Cares Virtual Food Drive benefiting the Food Bank of Lincoln.
-Together we raised over $14,000.
+Those donations provided over 44,000 meals to people right here in our community!

+Continue to check 1011now.com for more updates and details throughout the summer.